-You are probably wondering; how can I stay active in retirement?
 Retirement is an exciting new chapter in your life, where a lot is changing.
 You might wonder: how can I stay active in retirement?
 No need to look further.

 Swimming is probably the best workout you can do in retirement.
 With swimming, you use almost all your muscles because of the resistance of your body vs the water, and the chances of getting an injury are very low.
 Look for (indoor) pools near you, get swimming lessons or jump in a nearby lake or ocean to do swimming.